nus-cs2030s/2324-s2/docs/21-variance.md

 # Unit 21: Variance

+!!! abstract "Learning Objectives"

-After this unit, students should:
+    After taking this unit, students should:

-- understand the definition of the variance of types: covariant, contravariant, and invariant.
+    - understand the definition of the variance of types: covariant, contravariant, and invariant
-- be aware that the Java array is covariant and how it could lead to run-time errors that cannot be caught during compile time.
+    - be aware that the Java array is covariant and how it could lead to run-time errors that cannot be caught during compile time

 Both the methods `findLargest` and `contains` takes in an array of reference types as parameters:
 ```Java